Chris2011/netbeans-textmate-files/README.md

 Those files where copied from differnet places, most of the time from the repos, that created similiar plugins for VS Code.

 ## How to use:
-1. Move the folder "supported languages" whereever you want.
+1. Move the folder `supported languages` to whereever you want.
-2. Open the `textmate-description.json` file.
+2. Open the `textmate-description.json` file of this repository.
-3. Change the paths to the correct folders/files.
+3. Change the paths to the correct folders/files (Depends on your system).
+4. Take the JSON and minify it [e.g. here](https://www.browserling.com/tools/json-minify).
-4. Open the `client.properties` file which is located here:
+5. Open the `client.properties` (NetBeans related) file which is located here:

     Windows

         `%userprofile%\AppData\Roaming\NetBeans\YourNetBeansVersion\config\Preferences\org\netbeans\modules\lsp`